Develop expertise through original research in a specialized area of biblical or theological study.

 Sharpen your exegetical and theological skills to defend ideas and refute error.

 Present ideas effectively through writing, researching, and teaching.

 The Doctor of Philosophy program is based on the (post-Master of Divinity) Master of Theology degree, in which approximately twenty-two semester credit hours of course work plus a research portfolio or research thesis are required.

-Students are allowed two years to complete all qualifying exams.
-After or during the two years, students will apply to the Ph.D.
-Studies Committee for extension of one semester.
+Students are allowed two years to complete all Ph.D. qualifying exams.

 The Master of Theology program incorporates the qualifying exams into the Th.M. curriculum.
 As a result, students are able to complete their Ph.D. qualifying exams while in the Th.M. program.

 The Doctor of Philosophy is a residential program initiated upon successful completion of the qualifying exams.
 During residency on the Los Angeles campus, students will meet regularly with their academic advisors, write, and research their dissertations for six consecutive semesters.

 The Ph.D.
 Program Director gives oversight to the program, working closely with each doctoral student’s mentor and the Th.M./Ph.D.
 Studies Committee.

 At the time of admission into residency, the Ph.D.
 Studies Committee will assign an advisor to oversee each student’s research and writing.
 The advisor will assess their previous education, assigning additional course work as deemed necessary.